 In this simple but comprehensive guide we explain how to use and get the most out of iTunes on Mac, from setup to the latest features.
 (And if we can't persuade you to love iTunes, try our roundup of the best iTunes alternatives.
 We also have iTunes Problems and Fixes where we gather some of the answers to the more common questions.

 Note that this article is based on iTunes 12.7 (version 18.104.22.168, to be precise).
 If you're on a different version, you'll find that most functions work in the same or broadly the same way, but the screens may look different; and that will particularly be the case if you're using iTunes for Windows.

-How to update to a newer version of iTunes
+How to update to the latest version of iTunes

-To update iTunes in the future (or right now, assuming you didn't just download the latest version from Apple's site as linked above), you need to go to the Mac App Store and click on the Updates icon at the top.
+To update iTunes you need to go to the Mac App Store and click on the Updates icon at the top.
 If there are any updates available for iTunes they will be listed in this page.

 You can do a search for the name of the application if you've got lots of available updates and can't immediately spot iTunes.

 Read this if you want to update iTunes to the latest version.

 How to autorise your Mac to play music in iTunes

 If you already use iTunes on another Mac you may need to authorise your Mac to play iTunes tracks you have downloaded from the iTunes Store.